PrashantSBasnet/PrashantSBasnet/README.md

 - 👋 Hi, I’m @PrashantSBasnet
-- 🌱 I’m a software enginner working in Spring Boot Framework, .Net, SSIS and ETL.
+- 🌱 I’m a software engineer working in Spring Boot Framework, .Net, SSIS and ETL.
 Learning AI/ML...
 - 📫 You can reach me at prashantsbasnet@gmail.com

 <!---